Division of Comparative Medicine

 Training

-Another focus of the BSU is training.
+Another focus of BSU is training.
 We work with clinical, husbandry, and scientific staff to train NHPs to voluntarily cooperate with procedures necessary for husbandry and research protocols, such as entering a transfer box or receiving an injection.
 We use positive reinforcement training (e.g., clicker training) in which animals get rewards for performing appropriate behaviors.
 Such training gives NHPs control over their environment, thereby reducing potential stress associated with the procedures.

 Research

-The BSU staff at the ONPRC is committed to advancing our knowledge of how to increase the psychological wellbeing of our NHPs.
+The BSU staff at the ONPRC are committed to advancing our knowledge of how to increase the psychological wellbeing of our NHPs.
 We conduct research studies to examine behavioral management in an attempt to better understand psychological wellbeing issues.
 The results of these studies are presented at national and international meetings and published in scientific journals.

-CMU oversees the health of all animals involved in research projects, which requires extensive communication with the scientists and research staff.
+CMU oversees the health of all animals involved in research projects, which requires extensive communication with the research staff.
 Veterinarians provide veterinary and technical expertise to the scientists and the Institutional Animal Care and Use Committee (IACUC) during research protocol development, review, and modification.
 CMU staff continually seek methods to improve the health and welfare of the animals under their care.
-CMU staff work closely with the Behavioral Services Unit to ensure that the goals of NHP psychological well-being are met, and with ONPRC scientists and research staff to update procedures as new clinical standards of care emerge.
+CMU staff work closely with the Behavioral Services Unit to ensure that the goals of NHP psychological wellbeing are met, and with ONPRC scientists and research staff to update procedures as new clinical standards of care emerge.

 As is required both for maintaining licensure and to keep current with veterinary practice standards, technicians and veterinarians participate in regular continuing education events.
 Our technical staff are all involved in the American Association for Laboratory Animal Science (AALAS) certification process, attaining gradually higher certification levels as they progress in their careers.
 All veterinary technicians are professionally trained and certified with licensure from the State of Oregon.
 This includes participation in presentations at conferences, symposia, and outreach events, as well as publishing journal articles to share our knowledge with others.
 The veterinary staff provides teaching and mentoring to veterinary and technician students, research and husbandry staff, and many other entities on and off campus, to encourage understanding of research animal care and procedures throughout the biomedical research community.

-The Operations (Ops) Unit of the Division of Comparative Medicine (DCM) is responsible for ensuring the daily humane care of the nonhuman primates (NHPs) at the ONPRC.
+The Operations (OPS) Unit of the Division of Comparative Medicine (DCM) is responsible for ensuring the daily humane care of the nonhuman primates (NHPs) at the ONPRC.
 Operations develops and maintains exceptional facilities and performs husbandry and research support procedures in line with industry standard best practices.
-This unit also ensures the provision of excellent animal husbandry, outstanding technical expertise, and timely staff training for animal care and research personnel.
+This Unit also ensures the provision of excellent animal husbandry, outstanding technical expertise, and timely staff training for animal care and research personnel.

-The Operations Unit is comprised of veterinarians, managers, supervisors, and animal care technicians who demonstrate a strong commitment and dedication to the care and well-being of our animals.
+OPS is comprised of veterinarians, managers, supervisors, and animal care technicians who demonstrate a strong commitment and dedication to the care and well-being of our animals.
 DCM animal care technicians are the foundation of the animal care and research support program at the ONPRC.
 Membership in professional organizations, such as the American Association for Laboratory Animal Science (AALAS), is strongly encouraged and supported with the majority of our animal care staff certified at the various levels of AALAS technician certification.

 Some of the responsibilities of the Operations Unit include: